Real models for the framed little $n$-disks operads: Equivariant Kontsevich morphism

 The goal of this section is to construct an equivariant model for the little disks operads, using diagrams.
 The construction is essentially merely the equivariant version of a construction employed by Kontsevich \cite{K2} in order to show the real formality of these operads.
+Hence we shall begin by recalling Kontsevich's formality proof.